anrbn/GCP-Attack-Defense/README.md

 **Permission Required for Deploying a Cloud Function**

 Let's start with the first step of deploying/creating a Cloud Function.
 As always every action in GCP requires you to have a certain amount of Permissions.
-Thus, let's try to find the least amount of permissions required for deploying/creating a Cloud Function.
+Here's the list of least permission required to "Deploy a Cloud Function via gCloud".

 Here's the list of least number of permissions I found that's required to "Deploy a Cloud Function via gCloud"